 A Dutch grandmother refused to remove photos of her grandchildren on Facebook.
 And, because of this, she violated Europe’s G.D.P.R (General Data Protection Regulation).
-The European G.D.P.R. is seen as permitting governments to monitor large company’s data collection actions.
+The European G.D.P.R. permits government monitoring of large company’s data collection.

 So, a grandmother’s actions on Facebook and Pinterest became a court matter in the Netherlands, recently.
 According to the District Court Judge, the grandmother violated the G.D.P.R.
-And, as a result of this, a private issue challenged the nature of internet privacy.
+And, as a result of this, a private issue challenged internet privacy.

 A judge in Gelderland determined that the grandmother wasn’t allowed to post pictures of her grandchildren without her daughter’s (the children’s mother’s) consent.

 The Netherland’s G.D.P.R states that posting the images of minor’s, under 16, is an action needing the consent of legal guardians.

 When the children’s mother’s requests for the picture’s deletion were not complied with, she took the case to court.
 The case shows how the privacy law allows people to control the collection and distribution of their own data.